-Caldwell, a Republican, was the representative for Ohio's 2nd congressional district from 1893 to 1895.
+Caldwell was the representative for Ohio’s 2nd congressional district and was a Republican.
+He served from 1893 to 1895.

 From Dec 1889 to May 1894, Caldwell missed 529 of 1,142 roll call votes, which is 46.3%.
 This is worse than the median of 37.3% among the lifetime records of representatives serving in May 1894.
 The chart below reports missed votes over time.

 |Dec 1889-Feb 1890||80||13||16.3%||22nd|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information